Making Your Own Natural Beeswax Jar Candles

 Using a solar oven to melt beeswax.
 It's easy to make your own natural beeswax candle.
 It's fun, it's easy, and it's natural.
 And who doesn't love a beeswax jar candle?? #TexasHomesteader

-I simply place chunked-up hardened wax into an old 2-cup glass measuring cup (that I use only for beeswax) & place it in my solar oven.
+I place chunked-up hardened wax into an old 2-cup glass measuring cup (that I use only for beeswax) & place it in my solar oven.
 The sun will melt the wax gently for me.

 Pouring Melted Wax Into Prepared Candle Jar